 Extended Producer Responsibility (EPR) shifts the physical and financial burden of collecting, sorting, processing and recycling waste to the producer and away from local governments and taxpayers.
-A new EPR framework will diversify Alberta’s economy by encouraging companies to find innovative ways to recycle more materials and produce less packaging waste.
+Alberta's new EPR framework will diversify our economy by encouraging companies to find innovative ways to recycle more materials and produce less packaging waste.

 Alberta’s approach aligns with producer-run programs in other jurisdictions, empowering producers to:

 - create local recycling markets

 Once fully implemented in April 2025, the EPR framework will embrace Alberta’s polluter-pay principle and Alberta’s long tradition of supporting innovation.